 The insurance claim filed by the Astros in January to get back approximately $15.6 million of Jeff Bagwell's $17 million guaranteed contract is denied by the Connecticut General Life Insurance Company.
 The insurers cite no adverse change in the 37 year-old first baseman's condition between the end of last season and the Jan.
 31, 2006 policy.

 The 24,663 fans at Chase Field give opposing Rockies left-hander Doug Davis an ovation as he walks off the mound after appearing in an exhibition game against the Diamondbacks.
 Prior to the game, Colorado announces the very popular 32-year hurler will have his thyroid removed after the results of a biopsy reveal a lump in his throat to be cancerous.

 Mets GM Sandy Alderson announces a MRI has revealed Johan Santana has re-torn his surgically repaired left shoulder capsule, and indicates additional surgery is a "strong possibility" for the left-hander.
-The 34 year-old Venezuelan southpaw, who entirely missed the 2011 season due to the injury, will probably never pitch again for the team, finishing his six-year, $137.5 million contract with the team, a deal he signed upon his trade to the team in early 2008, on the disabled list.
+The 34 year-old Venezuelan southpaw, who missed the entire 2011 season due to the injury, will probably never pitch again for the team, finishing his six-year, $137.5 million contract with the team, a deal he signed upon his trade to the team in early 2008, on the disabled list.